Larrakeyah

 Table Chart PROFILE FAQ

-Larrakeyah features high concentrations of group households, with a fairly typical median household size
+Larrakeyah features high concentrations of group households, with a lower-than-average median household size

 Family households account for 61.4% of all households, including 24.8% couples with children, 31.8% couples without children, and 4.2% single parent families.
 Non-family households constitute the remaining 38.6%, with lone person households at 28.4% and group households comprising 10.1%.
-The median household size is 2.3 people, which aligns with the Greater Darwin average.
+The median household size is 2.3 people, which is smaller than the Greater Darwin average of 2.6.

 Frequently Asked Questions - Households